 Denotational Semantics of the QVR DSL¶

 This section gives a formal denotational semantics for the QVR domain-specific language.
-Each well-typed phrase \(\phi\) is assigned a unique mathematical denotation \(\llbracket \phi \rrbracket\) in a fixed semantic universe, parameterised by a choice of quantale \(\mathcal{V}\).
+Each well-typed phrase \(\phi\) is assigned a unique mathematical denotation \(\llbracket \phi \rrbracket\) in a fixed semantic universe, parameterized by a choice of algebra \(\mathcal{V}\).

 - Setting and notation.
 The semantic universe: \(\mathcal{V}\)-enriched symmetric monoidal closed categories, finite sets, standard Borel spaces, and the global parameters that distinguish discrete, stochastic, and continuous fragments.

-- Quantales and base change.
-The algebraic structure underlying \(\mathcal{V}\)-enriched composition, the five built-in quantales, and the base-change functors that mediate between them.
+- Algebras and base change.
+The algebraic structure underlying \(\mathcal{V}\)-enriched composition, the eleven built-in algebras, and the base-change functors that mediate between them.

 - Types and spaces.
 The denotation of

-TypeExprandSpaceExprsyntactic categories as objects in \(\mathbf{FinSet}\) and \(\mathbf{SBor}\) respectively. - Morphisms. \(\mathcal{V}\)-relations, stochastic kernels, and continuous conditional families as the three morphism strata; their composition, tensor product, marginalisation, and trace.
+ObjectExprandSpaceExprsyntactic categories as objects in \(\mathbf{FinSet}\) and \(\mathbf{SBor}\) respectively. - Morphisms. \(\mathcal{V}\)-relations, stochastic kernels, and continuous conditional families as the three morphism strata; their composition, tensor product, marginalization, and trace.

 - Expressions.
 Compositional semantics of expression-level combinators: